Robust earnings spur European stocks higher

 * So far, two-third of companies meet/beat forecasts

-* Sanofi, StanChart and Saipem all slump after earnings (Updates with closing prices)
+* Sanofi, StanChart and Saipem all slump after earnings (Adds detail, quotes)

 By Alistair Smout

-EDINBURGH, Oct 28 (Reuters) - European shares rose on Tuesday, reversing the previous session’s dip as better-than-expected results from a number of blue-chips including pharma group Novartis and bank UBS helped lift sentiment.
+EDINBURGH, Oct 28 (Reuters) - European shares rose in early trade on Tuesday, reversing the previous session’s dip as better-than-expected results from a number of blue-chips including pharma group Novartis and bank UBS helped lift sentiment.

-The French CAC and Britain’s FTSE gained only 0.4 percent and 0.6 percent respectively, hit by steep falls in French pharmaceutical Sanofi and UK-listed Standard Chartered Bank after they reported results that missed expectations.
+The French CAC and Britain’s FTSE gained only 0.5 percent, hit by steep falls in French pharmaceutical Sanofi and UK-listed Standard Chartered Bank after they reported results that missed expectations.

 “We still see a strong market into the end of the year after the recent weakness and remain bullish,” said Atif Latif, director of trading at Guardian Stockbrokers.